10 Intrinsic Rewards That Your Employees Look Forward To

 6. Being an important part of an organization or team

-Feeling like your role is an important part of the team or organization you work within offers intrinsic rewards that could motivate employees to do more and stay focused.
+Feeling like your role is an important part of your team or organization offers intrinsic rewards that could motivate employees to do more and stay focused.

 7. Mastering of knowledge or a skill